HydraViT: Stacking Heads for a Scalable ViT

 We introduce \name, a novel approach for achieving a scalable \gls{ViT} architecture.
 By dynamically stacking attention heads and adjusting embedded dimensions within the \gls{MHA} layer during training, \name induces multiple subnetworks within a single model.
 This enables \name to adapt to diverse hardware environments with varying resource constraints while maintaining strong performance.
 Our experiments on ImageNet-1K demonstrate that \name achieves significant accuracy improvements compared to baseline approaches, with up to 5 percentage points higher accuracy at the same computational cost and up to 7 percentage points higher accuracy at the same throughput.
 This makes \name a practical solution for real-world deployments where hardware availability is diverse or changes over time.

-\begin{ack} This project has received funding from the Federal Ministry for Digital and Transport under the CAPTN-F\"{o}rde 5G project grant no.~45FGU139\_H and Federal Ministry for Economic Affairs and Climate Action under the Marispace-X project grant no.~68GX21002E. \end{ack}
+\begin{ack} \review{This research has received funding from the Federal Ministry for Digital and Transport under the CAPTN-F\"{o}rde 5G project grant no.~45FGU139\_H and the Federal Ministry for Economic Affairs and Climate Action under the Marispace-X project grant no.~68GX21002E.
+It was supported in part through high-performance computing resources available at the Kiel University Computing Centre.} \end{ack}